 Successful signal vendors must provide sufficient flexibility and customization to users to maximize the number of use cases and to avoid risks of alpha decay.
 Exegy has a suite of signals, including two with a threshold firing system, Quote Fuse and Quote Vector, that predict when price movements will occur and what direction they’ll go in.
 Our third signal, Liquidity Lamp, can predict how much liquidity will become available when these movements occur.
 Clients can set different thresholds giving them the ability to control the level of accuracy they desire based on the amount of risk their strategy will tolerate.
 This allows users to tune the tradeoff between signal accuracy and frequency.
 The strategies with high accuracy thresholds to guard against risk will fire off less often.
 Whereas strategies with lower accuracy thresholds will take on more risk but have more frequent opportunities to use the predictions.

 As a signal provider, Exegy maintains the efficiency and accuracy of its suite of signals-as-a-service by reassessing daily and adjusting when necessary.
 With a team of experienced, knowledgeable data scientists and developers, Exegy can help firms leverage predictive signals no matter what step of the process they are in.
 For firms creating their own signals, using Signum can quickly establish a foundation and allow proprietary efforts to focus on integration and optimization.
-For more information on Signum or how Exegy can help, request a consultation.
+For more information on Signum or how Exegy can help, contact us.